Legal Studies (LES)

 LES 501.
 Introduction to Graduate Legal Studies.
 4 Hours.

 Provides a common framework for graduate students in legal studies, focusing on such topics as history and philosophy of justice, law, and legal institutions.
-Course Information: Prerequisite: College course in American government.
+Course Information: Prerequisites: College course in American government.

 LES 504.
 Graduate Seminar.
 4 Hours.